 The Perhentian Islands – Paradise Found

-After a week’s break in Penang, it was back to the beach for the final time on our two-month journey.
+After a week’s break in Penang hotels, it was back to the beach bungalows for us for the final time on our two-month journey.
 This time we were going to the Perhentians Islands – a set of two islands off the east coast of Malaysia.

 Warning: The next paragraph contains content that some people might find unsavoury.
 (I’m talking about diahrea!)